-When you have built enough trust with your guinea pig(s), the guinea pig will approach your hand to give you a lick.
-This is a sign of trust and affection.
-To them licking is like a small guinea pig kiss!
-When they lick themselves or their fellow guinea pig companions, they are grooming their fur.
+Many wonder what it means when your guinea pig licks you.
+When you have built enough trust with your guinea pig, the guinea pig will approach your hand to give you a lick.
+This is a method guinea pig showing affection and trust.
+To them, licking is like a small guinea pig kiss!
+When they lick themselves or their fellow guinea pig companions, they are grooming their fur and providing comfort.

-Some of you who have gone through the Adjustment Period successfully, might have experienced your guinea pigs lick your hand already.
+Some of you who have gone through the Adjustment Period successfully, might have experienced your guinea pigs licking your hand already.
 If so, congratulations!
 If not, no need to worry.
 In both cases, below Vegetable and Treat Method will help you build trust and gain guinea pig love.

-Tip 2.
-Vegetables and Treats Method
+Bonding Method Part 3: Vegetables and Treats Method

-Prepare some fresh, guinea pig safe vegetables.
+For this bonding method, prepare some fresh, guinea pig safe vegetables.
 (If you are not sure how much of what vegetable you should feed your guinea pig, please refer to the below video)

 3. Freely crawls onto your hand and lap

 Just like the Vegetable & Treat Method, prepare vegetables and treats.
 Lure the guinea pig close to you and onto your lap.
 Some guinea pigs will be adventurous enough to climb onto your leg right away (if your guinea pig is anything like my Peanut).
 However, if they are more like my Tofu, you can help your guinea pig feel safer to voluntarily climb on your lap by putting smaller sized GuineaDad Liner onto your lap.
 GuineaDad Liner will also service as a protection for you from vegetable juice, pee and poop (you know guinea pigs poop the most when they eat, right?).
-I personally do not mind either, but for some of you who do, GuineaDad Liner could be a life saver 😊.
+I personally do not mind either, but for those who do, GuineaDad Liner could be a life saver 😊.

 Now that you passed the level 3, it is time for you to continue on!